danielebruneo/remarkable2-hacks/README.md

 The first and most valuable improvement you should give a try is the remarkable-hacks by ddvk.

-The term hack here is quite fittin here.
+The term hack is quite fitting here.
 This is, indeed, a binary patch that is being applied upon the original UI (xochitl) binary file.

 ### What is it for?
 This patch adds a lot of improvements to the RM2, things that youonce you've tried you'll think they should have been there since the beginning, to start with.